iolo/apple2-image-editor/docs/double-hi-res.md

 - Main bank: 0x2000 bytes
 - Aux bank: 0x2000 bytes
-- Each bank stores 280 columns (half of the 560 columns)
+- Each bank stores 280 pixels (40 bytes * 7 pixels)
 - Each byte stores 7 pixels and one phase bit (bit 7)

 The file layout is: